ansys/pydpf-composites/doc/source/intro.rst

     pip install ansys-dpf-composites[examples]

 Specific versions can be installed by specifying the version in the pip command.
-For example: Ansys 2023 R1 requires ansys-dpf-composites version 0.1.0:
+For example, Ansys 2023 R1 requires ansys-dpf-composites version 0.1.0:

 .. code::